matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _howto-axis-equal:

-How to I make the aspect ratio for plots equal?
+Make the aspect ratio for plots equal
 ===============================================

 The Axes property :meth:`matplotlib.axes.Axes.set_aspect` controls the